spanner/radiant-podcast_page-extension/README.markdown

-# Podcast extension
+# Podcast Page extension

 This is a simple thing that adds a few radius tags and makes it very simple to serve podcast feeds.
+We also have a very similar [rss_page](https://github.com/spanner/radiant-rss_page-extension) extension but I've kept this separate because it requires some faff to get a more up to date RSS library.

-It offers two ways to create a podcast: from the audio and video assets attached to a page, or from whatever audio and video it can find in a collection of pages (ie your blog, probably).
+The extension offers two ways to create a podcast: from the audio and video assets attached to a page, or from whatever audio and video it can find in a collection of pages (ie your blog, probably).
 The resulting feeds are itunes-compatible.

 The extension also adds a 'podcast' page type, which forces the right layout and labels your page nicely in the tree, but doesn't do much else.
 You can use the podcast tags in any page.

-If you install the [reader extension](https://github.com/spanner/reader/tree) then the podcasts can be subject to access control like any other page.
+If you install the [reader extension](https://github.com/spanner/radiant-reader-extension) then the podcasts can be subject to access control like any other page.

 ## Status